Alfred White Franklin

 Alfred White Franklin FRCP (2 June 1905 – 20 September 1984) was an English neonatologist and paediatrician who edited numerous books on child abuse, founded the British Association for the Study and Prevention of Child Abuse and Neglect, kept an interest in medical history and wrote on child matters.
 He was a prominent figure in the field of child abuse prevention.

 He co-founded the Osler Club of London while he was a medical student at St Bartholomew's Hospital, London and later wrote a biography of Sir William Osler.

 After qualifying from St Bartholomew's, he became a paediatrician with the Emergency Medical Service during the Second World War.
 He became one of England's early neonatologists at the Queen Charlotte's Maternity Hospital, after which he held a position as senior physician in the children's department at St Bartholomew's and eventually head of its department, remaining there until retirement.

 Franklin was a member of Council of the Royal College of Physicians, president of the British Paediatric Association and president of the British Society for Medical History.
 Subsequently, he became president of the International Society for the Prevention of Child Abuse and Neglect (now the Association of Child Protection Professionals).

 Early life and family

 Alfred White Franklin, also known as "the bishop", was born in London on 2 June 1905, to Philip Franklin, an Ear, Nose and Throat surgeon in Wimpole Street, and Ethel Julia.

+At 6.30am on 10 November 1935 there was a fire at number 27, where his parents lived.
+Five people died, including his mother.
+From a letter in The Times newspaper, this incident led to the 999 emergency number being implemented on 30 June 1937.

 After completing his early schooling at The Hall School, Hampstead, he attended Epsom College, where he was a prefect, studied the classics and won numerous prizes including the Engledue Essay and Rosebery English Literature Prize.

+In 1943, Franklin married Ann Grizel Vaisey of Twickenham, daughter of Francis Vaisey, a clerk in holy orders.
+The wedding was at 2.30pm on 30 January 1943 at St Martin in the Fields.

+Ann was born 28 February 1920 in Brereton, Cheshire, where her father was the vicar.
+Her parents, Rev Francis Dent Vaisey and Dorothy May Whatmore, had married on 16 January 1917 at St Martin in the Fields.
+Dorothy was the daughter of Charles Arthur Whatmore, of Hinckley in Leicestershire, who had died on 15 September 1924 aged 58.
+He had heart disease for many years.

+Ann's mother was the headmistress of Hinckley High School for Girls (became Mount Grace High School in 1959).
+Ann's father taught science at Hinckley Grammar from 1896.
+The father of Francis Vaisey was Ernest Dent Vaisey, who was joint general manager of the Capital and Counties Bank, before it was taken over in 1918.